 Equipment: Clothing, 1 Day Ration, Backpack, Canteen

-At level 7 a monk begin to create its own master technique.
+At CPB 3 a monk begin to create its own master technique.
 Spells do more damage than its other spells and costs more health to use.
 The player must work with the observer to determine this ability’s stats.

-Koobar, Wisdom + CPB vs Difficulty 16, 1 chi
+Koobar, Wisdom + CPB vs Difficulty 16 - CPB, 1 Chi

 This skill causes a glow around the caster that increases their abilities.
 Koobar stacks on other buffs and lasts for a round with a saving throw for longer use.
 For saving throw re-roll koobar to match level with +1 difficulty per round maintained and have enough chi available to cast.
-Koobar cannot be cast again after it fades for 5 rounds.
+Koobar is usable once per CPB per rest.

 The monk can reflect melee strike status effects back at the attacker when they perform a counter attack.
 Counter Strike the monk can push the target to close range during Koobar.